Stringy invariants for horospherical varieties of complexity one: The arc space of a horospherical variety of complexity one

-The following result concludes our study of the arc space of horospherical varieties of complexity one.
-It gives the motivic volume of the fibers of the surjective map $\val : X_\Gamma \to |\DF|_\Gamma \cap \N$.
-Thus we obtain, up to a subset of motivic measure zero, a decomposition of the arc space of $X$ as a disjoint union of measurable subsets of known motivic volume.
+The next result gives the motivic volume of the fibers of the surjective map $\val : X_\Gamma \to |\DF|_\Gamma \cap \N$.
+Thus we obtain, up to a subset of motivic measure zero, a decomposition of the arc space of $X$ as a disjoint union of measurable subsets of known motivic volume, which concludes our study of $\L(X)$.